9 Best Leg Extension Machines – 2023 Edition

 This plate loader boasts solid construction, doubles as a leg curl machine, and accommodates all body types with its seven gauge steel cam.Read more

-Pads and foot rollers are made from heavy duty Durafirm, a product that is used in mattresses for people with spine injuries.
+Pads and footrest are made from heavy duty Durafirm, a product that is used in mattresses for people with spine injuries.
 It's a cushioned ride, but with a firm, control to ensure proper form.
 A jumbo pop pin, bright red for visibility, lets you adjust the sundial plate to position the top roller over your knees.

 The Body Solid GCEC340 can handle a maximum plate load of 400 pounds, with an additional 200 pounds of user weight.
 It will take both conventional and Olympic plates.
 You can buy this unit with confidence because it comes with a lifetime manufacturer’s warranty.
 This is an extremely well-priced unit that delivers the quality and performance you need.